Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/masking/introduction.rst

    Using the Mask node to isolate an object in compositing.

-While the *Movie Clip Editor* and *UV/Image Editor* are used to edit masks, the *Compositor* and *Sequencer* are just using already created mask.
+While the *Movie Clip Editor* and *Image Editor* are used to edit masks, the *Compositor* and *Sequencer* are just using already created mask.

 Masks can be driven over the time so that they follow some object from the footage,